goldmann/wildfly-docker-deployment-example/README.md

 2. Place your `node-info.war` file in the same directory as your `Dockerfile`.
 3. Run the build with `docker build --tag=wildfly-app .`
 4. Run the container with `docker run -it -p 8080:8080 wildfly-app`.
 Application will be deployed on the container boot.
-5. Use `curl` to see the app working
+5. Use `curl` to see the app working:

         $ curl http://localhost:8080/node-info/
         Hostname: f740c76cd66c
         Java Runtime: OpenJDK Runtime Environment 1.7.0_60-mockbuild_2014_06_19_16_23-b00